Prep Course Master Veterinary Medicine

 Examination

 You will be tested on all elements of the course by a formal examination which consists of a written exam and a practical component – the Objective Structured Clinical Examinations (OSCE).
 In addition, you will be expected to write a narrative review that will be graded.
-The narrative review must be submitted before 1 September 2023, i.e. either during or soon after completion of the summer school.
-After successful completion of the course and the examination, you will be awarded a certificate, as well as 6 EC.
+The narrative review must be submitted before 1 September 2024, i.e. either during or soon after completion of the summer school.
+After successful completion of the course and the examination, you will be awarded a certificate.

 In addition to being used as a preparatory programme for those wishing to follow the Master’s programme in Veterinary Medicine at Utrecht, this summer course is also a great way to hone your basic skills in production animal medicine and as such can be used as a stand-alone addition to your studies.
 You are expected to be familiar with basic veterinary medical terminology (in English).